 The Division of Labor Standards Enforcement will be responsible for enforcing this section and responding to employee complaints.
 However, employees who have been subjected or threatened to be subjected to discharge, discrimination or retaliation or other adverse action for refusing to attend a prohibited employer-sponsored meeting may bring a civil action for damages and punitive damages.
 In such actions, an employee or their exclusive representative may also petition for injunctive relief.
 Because the bill creates a new section of the Labor Code, it could also lead to PAGA liability.

-Status: Passed the Senate on a party-line vote and is pending in the Assembly.
+Status: Passed the Senate on a party-line vote and has passed the Assembly Labor and Judiciary Committees on party-line votes and is pending in the Assembly Appropriations Committee.

 Changes to Wage Theft Prevention Act Notices (AB 636)